ashbeka/research-notes/master/master_proposal.md

 ## 5. Experiments
-Evaluate on Japan’s disaster-prone regions and conflict-affected areas; report IoU/F1/Precision/Recall.
+Evaluate on a disaster(s), could use MultiSenGE dataset, could utilize Japan’s disaster-prone regions and conflict-affected areas; report IoU/F1/Precision/Recall.
 Baselines and ablations will compare U-Net vs SSC+U-Net, with/without temporal deltas, and with/without augmentation; include DS-only vs deep-only, geodesic vs projection calibration, and AUROC for DS change-maps.

 ## 6. Contributions
 A scalable, deployable mapping framework for agencies/NGOs; design patterns generalize to **disaster preparedness**, infrastructure planning, smart cities, and climate monitoring.